 To send an alarm for a specific status of a product, you need to create an alarm policy at first.
 An alarm policy is composed of three compulsory components, that is, the name, type and alarm triggering conditions.
 Each alarm policy is a set of alarm triggering conditions with the logical relationship "or", that is, as long as one of the conditions is met, an alarm will be triggered.
 The alarm will be sent to all users associated with the alarm policy.
 Upon receiving the alarm, the user can view the alarm and take appropriate actions in time.

 Make sure that you have set the default alarm recipient; otherwise, the default alarm policy of TencentDB won't be able to send notifications.

-Creating alarm policy
+Creating an alarm policy

-- Log in to the Cloud Monitor Console and select Alarm Configuration > Alarm Policy on the left sidebar.
+- Log in to the Cloud Monitor console and select Alarm Configuration > Alarm Policy on the left sidebar.

 - In the alarm policy list, click Create.

 - On the Create Alarm Policy page, set the policy name, policy type, alarm object, and trigger condition.

 - Policy Type: it divides into source monitoring and replica monitoring, which are applicable to different types of instances.